 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mexico is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mexico is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Mexico who work in healthcare (23.32%), sales jobs (12.95%), and business and financial occupations (7.25%).

-Mexico is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Mexico does not have a public transit system used by locals to get to and from work.

 The per capita income in Mexico in 2022 was $31,786, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $127,144 for a family of four.